RafalWilinski/rpi-security-stream/README.md

-1. Get your Rpi local ip by `ifconfig` command
+1. Get your Rpi local IP by `ifconfig` command.
+Save that somewhere, you'll need that later.
-2. Simply run with `sudo python app.py`.
+2. On your RPI pull this repo.
+Run with `sudo python app.py`.
 Server will start on :80 port.
-3. In your browser open Rpi IP
+3. On your workstation, in your browser open IP that you fetched earlier.
+4. Stream should start after 1-2 seconds.

 @todo:
 - motion detection with openCV